Sejald24/Medical-Insurance-Price-Prediction-/README.md

 **Value Proposition:**

--This model can assist insurance companies in:
+This model can assist insurance companies in:

 -Risk assessment and premium pricing.